mapbox/DEPRECATED-dispatch/README.md

 To configure GitHub for Dispatch, you'll need to do the following:

-1. Create or select a GitHub repository for Dispatch GitHub issues
+1. Create or select a default GitHub repository for Dispatch GitHub issues
+1. Select or create a failover default GitHub user or team
 1. Create a machine account or select an existing user account to run Dispatch
 1. Generate a GitHub personal access token with `repo` scope with the account from step 2

 Dispatch creates a new GitHub issue for each alarm, using the `title` and `body` from the Dispatch message specification to populate the issue.
 You can use an existing GitHub repository or create a new one.
-You'll provide the name of the GitHub repository via the `GithubRepo` CloudFormation parameter when deploying the `incoming` and `triage` functions via lambda-cfn in steps 3 and 4 of setup.
+You'll provide the name of the default GitHub repository via the `GithubRepo` CloudFormation parameter when deploying the `incoming` and `triage` functions via lambda-cfn in steps 3 and 4 of setup.
+Dispatch will create all issues in the same default GitHub repository, but you can send different alarms to different GitHub repos by declaring the `githubRepo` property in the SNS message.

 When deploying Dispatch you'll also need to provide a GitHub personal access token with a full `repo` scope via the `GithubToken` CloudFormation parameter.
 For least privilege we recommend that you use a dedicated GitHub account that only has write access to your Dispatch alerts repository.
 Dispatch will use the account associated with the access token to create GitHub issues.

+If Dispatch doesn't receive the GitHub handle for the user in the SNS message, then it will fallback to tagging a default GitHub user or GitHub team.
+Provide this via the `GithubDefaultUser` CloudFormation parameter.

 It's on our road map to evaluate and possibly switch to [GitHub apps](https://developer.github.com/apps/) instead of personal access tokens.